Booker T (wrestler): Other media

 On January 13, 2004, the album WWE Originals was released, featuring Booker T performing "Can You Dig It?".
 On April 21, 2007, Booker began hosting a radio show titled Tea Time with King Booker on KBME 790 AM in Houston.
 During the week of November 5, 2007, he appeared on Family Feud with several other WWE wrestlers.

 On September 1, 2012, Booker released his first autobiography, Booker T: From Prison to Promise, with Medallion Press.
 Booker T made appearances to promote the book with The Score Television Network with Arda Ocal which aired on August 29, 2012.
 He conducted a sixteen-page interview with Pro Wrestling Illustrated in the 2012 volume #50 issue.

 On March 10, 2015, Booker released his second autobiography, Booker T: Wrestling Royalty with Medallion Press.

 In 2015, Booker T started a show on KILT (AM) that is also a podcast on Radio.com called "Heated Conversations – with Booker T".
 The show is aired on Saturday nights locally in Houston, Texas, and covers subjects from wrestling, MMA, and boxing to many other sports.
 It has featured the biggest names from the WWE, as well as NBA stars like Dwight Howard.

 In February 2019, Booker T sued video game company Activision over the Call of Duty: Black Ops 4 character David "Prophet" Wilkes.
 The lawsuit claimed that the Black Ops character contained similarities to Booker's GI Bro comic book character.

-On September 19, 2021, All41 Studios and Microgaming released WWE Legends: Link & Win, a game for mobile and desktop browsers.
-Booker T was featured as one of four main characters alongside Macho Man Randy Savage, Stone Cold Steve Austin, and Eddie Guerrero.
+In 2019, Booker T and his co-host Brad Gilmore joined the Houston ESPN affiliate, ESPN 97.5 KFNC for their weekly show "The Hall of Fame with Booker T and Brad Gilmore".

+Booker T has been featured as part of a song named after him by Puerto Rican rapper and singer Bad Bunny.

-On May 9, 2022, Booker was the subject of the Biography: WWE Legends.
+On May 9, 2022, Booker was the subject of an episode of Biography: WWE Legends.

+Booker appeared in a 2023 episode of Pawn Stars in which he was asked to authenticate a pair of boots that he once wore and confirmed that he did; he stated that he donated them to a charity auction to support the victims of Hurricane Harvey.

+In June 2024, Booker and Brad Gilmore announced that their radio show The Hall of Fame had signed a deal with Disney and ESPN to broadcast the show on ESPN Radio nationally.